 - 17% of women didn’t mind if he was skinny

-Speaking of which, if you’re a skinny guy who’s interested in bulking up, we have an article about how long it would take to make a bulking transformation like that one.
+Speaking of which, if you’re a skinny guy who’s interested in bulking up, we have an article about how long it would take to make a bulking transformation like that one, another about the best type of workout for bulking up, and a third about how to eat a proper bulking diet.
+We have an entire website about how to bulk up.

 Next, we asked single women what they were looking for in a man when it comes to health, fitness, and his body:

-- 13% said that a guy’s physique doesn’t need to be great, he just shouldn’t be overweight or skinny
+- 13% said that a guy’s physique doesn’t need to be great; he shouldn’t be overweight or skinny

 - 6% said that a guy having a great physique is one of the most important factors